kazuke353/NexaFeed/README.md

 ### YouTube, Anytime, Anywhere
 Switching platforms to stay updated with YouTube was a hassle.
 I wanted that integrated right into NexaFeed.

-### Clean Slate
-I was tired of the ad clutter.
-With NexaFeed, you can enjoy a clean, ad-free experience and even use browser extensions like uBlock Origin and SponsorBlock.

 ### Any Device, Any Time
 One of the best things about NexaFeed being a web app is that you can use it on any device that has a web browser.
 Your content will always be within reach.